Office of the President of the Philippines: History

 The Office of the President (OP) was created through Administrative Order No. 322, s.
 1997.
 The order was issued following the submission of position papers by the officials of the Department of History of the University of the Philippines, and the Board of National Historical Institute which conducted deliberations and consultations in four meetings held at the Malacañang Palace from May 5 to June 25, 1997.

 The order established the office retroactively to the date of the date of the Tejeros Convention.
 The convention was held on March 22, 1897, which saw the election of Emilio Aguinaldo as President of the Revolutionary Government of the Philippines.

 The OP was abolished after the capture of Aguinaldo in 1901 by the Americans and was reinstated after the proclamation of the Philippine Commonwealth in 1935.

 Then-newly elected President Rodrigo Duterte reorganized the OP on June 30, 2016, when he issued his first Executive Order as president.

+By 2025, the budget of the OP reached ₱15.8 billion under President Bongbong Marcos, a 461% increase from the ₱2.8 billion OP budget in 2016 under President Benigno Aquino III.